webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 ### Updating the Commit Message

-If your commit message is in the incorrect format, you'll be asked to update it.
+If your commit message is in the incorrect format, you’ll be asked to update it.
 You can do so via:

 ```bash